phetsims/phet-info/checklists/code_review_checklist.md

   rate.
 The sim should be able to handle this.
 For an example of a problem that resulted from assuming that a max rate of 60 FPS would be the norm, please see [this GitHub issue](https://github.com/phetsims/states-of-matter/issues/354).

+- [ ] The PhET pattern for Enumerations should typically be deeply immutable.
+Mutable instances most likely shouldn't be Enumerations.
+If you see a mutable enumeration value that isn't a bug, that's interesting and let the developers know!

 ### Documentation

 This section deals with PhET documentation conventions.
 You do not need to exhaustively check every item in this